con-mac/G-Cloud/FRESH-START.md

 ## ✅ Safe to Delete Resource Group

-**Yes, it's safe to delete the resource group!** The App Service Environment (ASE) is in a separate resource group, so it won't be affected.
+**Yes, it's safe to delete the resource group!** Your App Registration is in Azure AD (not in the resource group), so it will persist and can be reused.

 ## Step 1: Delete the Resource Group